trustoverip/tswg-cesr-specification/spec/spec.md

 For all other cryptographic material values whose pad size is 0, such as the 33-byte ECDSA public keys then, the minimum size text code is 4 characters.
 So, the minimally sized text code tables are 1, 2, and 4 characters, respectively.

-Given that a given cryptographic Primitive type has a known fixed raw binary size, then that Primitive type and size can be encoded efficiently with just the type information.
+Given that a given Cryptographic Primitive type has a known fixed raw binary size, then that Primitive type and size can be encoded efficiently with just the type information.
 The size is given by the type.

 For example, an Ed25519 (EdDSA) raw public key is always 32 bytes, so knowing that the type is `Ed25519 public key` implies the size of 32 bytes and a pad size of 1 character that, therefore, may be encoded with a 1-character text code.
 Likewise, an Ed25519 (EdDSA) signature is always 64 bytes, so knowing that the type is `Ed25519 signature` implies the size of 64 bytes and a pad size of 2 characters that, therefore, may be encoded with a 2-character text code.